 I’ve heard of stylists watching a YouTube video about balayage then say they are “balayage” trained.
-Um, no. Online learning is helpful, but nothing replaces in person education in an advanced salon academy.
+Um, no. Online learning is helpful, but nothing replaces in person education in a salon or an advanced salon academy.
 And quality cut and color education is hard to find which is why I went to New York for color training.
 Three trips in 4 years cost a minimum of 10k.
-Very few stylists in the area have independently invested that much after cosmetology school.
-But to be specialized in something, that’s what it takes.
-Cosmetology schools don’t train on advanced techniques like balayage.
+Very few stylists in KC have independently invested that much after cosmetology school, but to be specialized in something, that’s what it takes.
+Cosmetology schools don’t train on advanced anything, especially techniques like balayage.
 I’ve also had assistants say some schools tell them to “fake it till you make it”.
 That’s unacceptable, yet not uncommon, which explains our current ombre nightmare reality.

 Ombre and balayage look easy.

 A real ombre and balayage specialist will make it look easy to do.
 Hairdressers may think “I can do that!”
 By nature, we like to try new things.
 That’s a good thing!
 But doing a technique that requires laying bleach directly on the hair of a paying client is not a good idea.
-Not until they have done it multiple times.
-You’re an expert when it becomes second nature and you can explain every aspect about it plus know in advance what can happen.
+Not until they have done it multiple times and feel secure doing it.
+You’re an expert when it becomes second nature and you can explain every aspect about it, plus know in advance what can happen.

 How I train ombre and balayage.

 Here, an ombre and balayage or blonde colorist interns and trains with me directly, if they have a natural talent for free hand color work.
 Not all do.
 It’s outside the box color.
 Balayage is less structured conceptual color, not by the book color.
 Like art, conceptual is more loosely defined and requires an artistic eye and approach.
-I teach stylists to know when a client isn’t a good fit for balayage.
-If you have dark hair and want platinum highlights, you won’t get that with balayage, at least not the first time.
+I teach stylists to know when a client isn’t a good fit for balayage because if you have dark hair and want platinum highlights, you won’t get that with balayage.
+At least not the first time.
 Unless you’re a natural blonde it’s rarely a one and done color.